groue/CombineTraits/README.md

 **CombineTraits carefully preserves the general ergonomics of Combine.** Your application still deals with regular Combine publishers and operators.

-In the sample code below, see how:
+In the sample code below, we see "single publishers" in action:

 - Functions prefer returning `AnySinglePublisher` instead of `AnyPublisher`, in order to provide trait guarantees.
 - We use the regular `map` and `flatMap` operators.